-Join Barron Stone for an in-depth discussion in this video Validate external input, part of Programming Fundamentals in the Real World.
+Join Barron Stone for an in-depth discussion in this video Validate external input, part of Programming Foundations: Real-World Examples.

 - Time to finish cleaning up the house.…I like to put on a little music when I clean.…And Olivia, there's a few more dishes in the dishwasher.…Do you mind starting that?…- Sure.…- Thanks.…I'll just stay in here and vacuum at the living-room.…Looks like we ran into another error.…Unfortunately, I have no idea what caused this…or why this problem occurred.…Just knowing that something's wrong…doesn't help me to figure out what I need to do to fix it.…